Student Leadership and Student Voice

 Learning about the democratic process locally and nationally.

 The UK Youth Parliament is a great example and our students regularly cast their votes in this important opportunity.
-For more detailed information about the benefits of student voice with regard to school improvement click here.
+For more detailed information about the benefits of student voice with regard to school improvement please follow the link to The British Youth Council.
+For further information about getting involved in the UK Youth Parliament, or find out more about having your say please visit the link below.